ashtonegeorge/cpsc410/src/README.md

 ### assets
 The assets folder contains assets such as images and icons that are imported into the project as needed.

+### components
+The components folder contains various React components that are reused throughout the application.

+### pages
+The pages folder contains all of the pages (window sized components) within the application.

 ### App.css
 App.css is a CSS file that contains the styles for the App component.
 Notice how they are imported at the top of the App.tsx file.